jpswade/jpswade.github.io/_posts/2009-11-20-worldtime-tcl.md

 <span style="text-decoration: line-through;">However, what I may do next time is build a function that saves the timezone information into a database file which can be used on windows systems and will also give the Linux systems a cache file to make it respond quicker.</span>

 **Update:** I decided to stop using the tz database method and replace it with a Google lookup method, which is far more accurate and portable.
-So now you&#8217;ll probably want to download it&#8230;
+So now you'll probably want to download it&#8230;

   * [Download worldtime.tcl](http://hm2k.googlecode.com/svn/trunk/code/tcl/worldtime.tcl)